cyco130/detype/README.md

 npm i -g detype
 ```

-**detype** is a command line tool to remove type annotations and other TypeScript specific syntax constructs and output vanilla JavaScript **without altering the source formatting** too much.
+**detype** is a command line tool and library to remove type annotations and other TypeScript specific syntax constructs and output vanilla JavaScript **without altering the source formatting** too much.
 It supports `.ts`, `.tsx`, as well as `.vue` extensions.

 In other words, it turns this: